 That’s a lofty aspiration, but it’s not unreasonable to expect senior-living technology to be intuitive.
 The easier a new technology is to learn, the more quickly it can be adopted—and the more enthusiastically it will be used by employees.

 2. Save Time

 Nurses and caregivers are busy.
-In some senior living communities, employees can feel like there’s too much to do in too little time — every single day.
-Ideally, the technology a senior living community chooses to implement will save its caregivers and nurses time, and energy, throughout the day.
+In some senior living communities, employees can feel like there’s too much to do in too little time, every single day.
+Ideally, the technology a senior living community chooses to implement will save clinicians time and energy.

 3. Work Correctly

-You can buy all the technology you want — but it’s not going to matter if it doesn’t work properly.
-Malfunctioning systems can lead to frustrated employees, lost documentation or incorrect billing practices.
+You can buy all the technology you want—but it’s not going to matter if it doesn’t work properly.
+Malfunctioning systems can lead to frustrated employees, lost documentation, or incorrect billing practices.
 Plus, you may end up having to replace technology that doesn’t work, and that comes at an added cost.
-Get it right the first time and implement technology that works for your facility/team.
+Get it right the first time and implement technology that works for your facility.

 4. Be Accessible

 Nowadays, we’re used to having everything at our fingertips.
 We can check the weather, our email, and the news from our phones or laptops.
 Why shouldn’t care-giving be the same way?
-Nurses and caregivers should be able to access real-time, up-to-date information about residents on smartphones and conveniently located technology stations, at work or even from home.
-Millennial employees actually expect this.
+Nurses and caregivers should be able to access real-time, up-to-date information about residents on smartphones and conveniently located technology stations, at work, or even from home.

 5. Benefit Residents